 - Achievement of QTS evidenced by PDP and formative and summative assessments by mentors, senior mentors and tutors.
 Moderated by University internal and external examiners

-For the September 2015 entry you will need a B grade at GCSE in English and Mathematics and if you intend to follow your course through the medium of Welsh, a C grade in Welsh.
+You will need a B grade at GCSE in English and Mathematics and if you intend to follow your course through the medium of Welsh, a C grade in Welsh.

 If you hold a C grade in GCSE English Language or Mathematics and are successful in other aspects of the selection process you will be given the opportunity to sit the equivalency test.
 If you are successful and you accept your place to study with us then you can start your programme as planned.
 Attendance at the workshops prior to the test is a compulsory part of the equivalency testing programme.

 For further information please contact PGCE secondary admin: 01792 482111, S_PGCE@uwtsd.ac.uk

 Good GCSE and A level qualifications related to your subject area are generally expected.
 The normal minimum entry requirement to the programme is a second class honours degree that has at least 60% Science content (please note, Psychology will not be considered).
 A Level 'equivalent' qualifications such as BTEC Advanced will also be taken into account.
 Details of particular subject entry requirements can be obtained by contacting the tutors named below.